xXSlothaiXx/DTunes/README.md

 ### Run the Configuration Script

-After you clone the repository, run the cofig.py file and follow the localhost.run setup and enter your YouTube API Key.
+After you clone the repository, run the cofig.py file and follow the https://localhost.run setup and enter your YouTube API Key.

 ```
 python3 config.py